 Image credit: Meaghan Coles.

-Like dozens of visitors I’m meeting on the island after the fires, Sebastian and his family – KI regulars – are here to spend money and offer support.
+Many fellow visitors I'm meeting are here to spend money and offer support.
 People buying icecream from Clifford’s Honey Farm (operated by three generations of Cliffords), seafood from The Oyster Farm Shop at American River, oils from Emu Ridge Eucalyptus Oil Distillery.
 That morning, Emu Ridge founder Larry Turner, a knockabout bloke who never met an expletive he didn’t like, had pulled his craypot out of the briny to find three lobsters destined for the dinner table.
 “Yeah, we’re in trouble here,” he deadpans.
 “You have to go and find your own tucker.”

 Pssst… you don’t.
 Sometimes, it even comes to you.
 It’s lunchtime on day three of my adventure.
 After self-driving for the first two, I’m now in the capable hands of Tim Wendt from a tour company called Exceptional Kangaroo Island.
 After a morning’s sightseeing, Wendt is setting up a picnic table on a lookout above Pennington Bay, one of the most dazzling stretches of beach I’ve ever seen.
 I feel a little self-conscious as he lays out salads on a white tablecloth and pours me a glass of South Australian shiraz but given he hasn’t snapped on a wetsuit and waded out to fetch the protein, I quickly get over it.
 In fact, I tell him I’m marking him down.